 Links for starting your search

-The links below are intended to help students who wish to independently identify external internship opportunities in French, Italian, Portuguese, and Spanish-speaking countries, or U.S. based internationally-oriented internships, that require language expertise.
+The links below are intended to help students independently identify internship opportunities offered outside of UGA in French, Italian, Portuguese, and Spanish-speaking countries, or to find U.S. based internationally-oriented internships or ones that value language and humanities expertise.
 This is not an exhaustive list.

-While many internships are unpaid, much of the available scholarship funding for study abroad can be used to fund an internship abroad.
-If this interests you, start exploring these links now to become familiar with what's out there.
+Some of the opportunties below are paid, while others are unpaid.
+Keep in mind that scholarship funding for study abroad or experiential learning can be used to fund an internship.
+Start exploring these links now to become familiar with what's out there.
 You'll need to plan ahead to have time to locate an opportunity, apply, and secure funding from all sources for which you are eligible.
 It is recommended students begin looking for a summer internship during the previous fall semester.

 - CIEE Go Abroad